neptune2/simpleDSTadjust/README.md

 for obtaining the timezone abbreviation string.
 If the argument passed is NULL, there is no difference in functionality other than the DST adjustment.

+# Example

+## ntpTimedemo_DST

+An example is included that shows how to use the built-in LWIP sntp client to get the time from an NTP server and adjust for daylight saving time.
+This example shows how to write out the time in a 12 hour format, which could be easily adapted for a 24 hour format.
+It includes rules for US/Eastern (New York) and Australia/Eastern (Sydney) timezones which can be changes to other other country/city timezones.
+It also shows how to implement a timer to update the NTP time with an interval greater than 2 hours.